ivan-guerra/programmador.com/content/posts/linux-device-drivers.md

 ---

 Where does a newbie start their journey into the Linux kernel?
 Device drivers is the most common answer.
-Despite its age, Linux Device Drivers 3rd Edition[^1] (LDD3) remains one of the best options for learning about device drivers.
+Despite its age, [Linux Device Drivers 3rd Edition][1] (LDD3) remains one of the best options for learning about device drivers.
 There are challenges in using such an old text.
 LDD3's code examples target the `2.6.10` kernel.
 At the time of this writing, the kernel is at version `5.19`!